 Include browser search:

-- To narrow down the results use browser search (command/control+F) and it is good to use filtering and browser search together.
+- To narrow down the results use the browser search (command/control+F) and it is good to use filtering and browser search together.
 If there are more keywords to try and you have not found a duplicate yet then keep trying different keywords into the browser search.

 Try logging ‘New issue’:

-- If you have tried searching duplicate issues and you cannot find these, then click 'New issue' and enter different keywords related to the issue and check the results.
+- If you have tried searching for duplicate issues and you cannot find these, then click 'New issue' and enter different keywords related to the issue and check the results.